 [UPDATE] I got lots of questions about whether to write LinkedIn summaries in 1st or 3rd person.
 That’s entirely up to you.
 I noticed that people in STEM industries seem to prefer 3rd person while creatives prefer 1st person.
 This is understandable because writing in 3rd person allows you to stuff in all your achievements and certifications without appearing braggadocios.
 For me, I’m a cheerful storyteller so my LinkedIn summary is in 1st person.

-I make a living from writing professional bios for people and have since learnt that your personal bio is the cornerstone of your personal brand.
+In my work as a personal brand strategist, I have since learnt that your personal bio is the cornerstone of your personal brand.
 Your biography goes to places you have never been.
 By understanding how to write one, you can create new and valuable connections.
 I hope the tips above make the process of writing about yourself less painful.